Home

 But suppose you get a catalog in the mail from some outfit you've never heard of.
 Can you really be sure that the company exists?
 You can call their 800 number (if they have one), but that doesn't prove anything--a rip-off artist will tell you exactly what you want to hear, whether or not it is the truth.
 The catalog itself is the only evidence you have that the company is legitimate, so sending your credit card number to a mail order firm involves more risk than shopping at a store.

 Knowing this, why would anyone order anything over the Internet?
 The fact is that the vast majority of businesses are legitimate.
 Nevertheless, you can reduce the odds of being victimized by verifying the company independently before placing an order.
-Call the Better Business Bureau and the Attorney General of the state in which the business resides to see if anyone has complained about it.
-Asking the company itself for references may be interesting but doesn't prove anything--the "references" may be part of the scam.
+(This applies to mail-order catalog companies, too.)
+Asking the company itself for references doesn't prove anything--the "references" may be part of the scam.
+Instead, call the Better Business Bureau and the Attorney General of the state in which the business resides to see if anyone has complained about it.

-And if you're still nervous about placing an order with us, consider this: you already have the product!
-A huckster after an easy buck is going to offer a product that doesn't really exist, hoping you'll send money.
+If you're still nervous about placing an order from me, consider this: you already have the product!
+A huckster after an easy buck is going to offer a product that doesn't exist, hoping to entice you to send money.
 With shareware companies, you know the product exists because you can download it and try it.
 This is pretty convincing evidence that the company is for real; much more convincing than seeing slick pictures of products in a catalog.

 By the way, if you want to see whether your computer is vulnerable to Internet hackers, I highly recommend visiting Gibson Research Corporation's web site.
 Click the "Shields UP!" logo for a free analysis of your system.